ltsamaan/cse15l-lab-reports/lab1report.md

 *There are a lot more commands that can be used in terminal.
 Here are some examples of these being used in the image below:*
 ---
-1. This simply uses cd to change the directory.
+* This simply uses cd to change the directory.

 ![Image](Q1.PNG)
 ---
-2. ls is listing out all of the files here.
+* ls is listing out all of the files here.

 ![Commands](Q2.PNG)
 ---
-3. ls is used again but with -a this time.
+* ls is used again but with -a this time.

 ![Commands](Q3.PNG)
 ---
-4. pwd gives us the working directory here.
+* pwd gives us the working directory here.

 ![Commands](Q4.PNG)
 ---
-5. I used the help command here so that I was given information on what the mkdir command did.
+* I used the help command here so that I was given information on what the mkdir command did.
 ![Commands](Q5.PNG)
 ---
-6. Finding hello.txt.
+* hello.txt

 ![Commands](Q6.PNG)